Since we launched the original Monolith Basin system

 This section looks at each, and offers ways to quickly and correctly specify either.

 This covers adjustments of the basic parameters of the basin and may include custom elements such as:

 Inclusion of various standard modules such as waste bin chutes, coved corners, vanity units, and dividers.
 A list of the standard TSL modules can be found here.

 DOWNLOAD PARAMETRIC REVIT FAMILY

 This can be where some of our most exciting projects emerge from.
 Starting from anything from a napkins sketch to a concept render from any of our specifier partners, we can then evaluate this, leveraging the proven principles of our basin system to deliver your vision.
-This was done to great effect at Westfield White City in London, working alongside their internal design team, moving from concepts to several full size MDF prototypes we finally delivered 27 basins from anywhere between 3 and 22 users creating an absolutely stunning restroom experience which matched the rest of the incredible interiors.
+This was done to great effect at Westfield White City, working alongside their internal design team, moving from concepts to several full size MDF prototypes we finally delivered 27 basins from anywhere between 3 and 22 users creating an absolutely stunning washroom experience which matched the rest of the incredible interiors.

 To get the ball rolling, drop a note to firstname.lastname@example.org.

 Another helpful point as a specifier is ensuring that all specification date is available:

 A complete specification pack for the Monolith can be downloaded here.

 By now, as a specifier you should have a clear outline of what you need to look for when wanting to specify corian trough basins that last over a decade.
 You should also have an insight into the manufacturing process, and some helpful hints for speeding up the actual specification through the use of modular systems.